Kit consists of 1kg of PART A and 1kg of PART B

 This rubber is suitable for casting a wide range of materials including for use with confectionery, speciality foods and is safe for contact with skin for life castings.
 Please see below for more details.
 This rubber is suitable for casting a wide range of materials including for use with confectionery, speciality foods and is safe for contact with skin for life castings.
 Please see below for more details.

-It can be made thixotropic for applying to vertical surfaces or to over head objects click here
+Can be made thixotropic for applying to vertical surfaces or to over head objects click here

 |Properties||Units|| Soft|| Medium|